 Worried about threats to the game, the Badminton World Federation provides an extensive amount of information about how it intends to keep members of its community aware.

 What violates the spirit of sport?

 Match-fixing is the practice of manipulating the unknown outcome of a game or match through coercion or deception.
-Match-fixing includes ?throwing a match?, or intentionally losing.
+Match-fixing includes throwing a match or intentionally losing.
 Intentionally losing a match might be done for financial gain, if a competitor or coach has placed a bet on the outcome of their own match.
 Though it seems counterintuitive, sometimes losing can help a player to gain an advantage in future placement.
 One of the largest match-fixing incidents occurred at the 2012 Olympic games when eight women’s doubles players were disqualified for deliberately losing matches to gain the advantage in future pairings.
-Charges of misconduct were carried out by BWF.
+Charges of misconduct were carried out by the BWF.
 Similarly, two Malaysian players were slapped with career-ending bans for prolonged match-fixing.

 Performance Enhancing Drugs a.k.a.
 ‘Doping’